Programs Designed to Address Unmet Needs in Bacterial Infections and Rare Diseases

 Spero Therapeutics’ antibiotic pipeline is focused on areas for which the unmet medical need is greatest, the biological rationale for treatment is clear, and for which there are few approved therapies, or where the standard of care is suboptimal.

 Our pipeline of anti-infective agents is one of the most unique in the industry and consists of four product candidates, including:

-- SPR720, an candidate oral antimicrobial agent being developed for the treatment of non-tuberculous mycobacterial (NTM) lung infections.
+- SPR720, an oral antimicrobial agent being developed for the treatment of non-tuberculous mycobacterial (NTM) lung disease.

-- IV Potentiator Platform includes SPR206 and SPR741, two intravenous (IV)-administered next-generation polymyxin analogues in clinical development as innovative options to treat MDR Gram-negative bacterial infections within the hospital.
-The agents have demonstrated broad Gram-negative antibacterial activity as monotherapy (SPR206) or by co-administration with existing antibiotics (SPR741).
+- SPR206, a direct acting intravenous (IV)-administered next-generation polymyxin analogue in clinical development as innovative options to treat MDR Gram-negative bacterial infections within the hospital.
+SPR206 has demonstrated broad Gram-negative antibacterial activity as monotherapy.

 The following table illustrates our product candidates, their status, and anticipated milestones for ongoing development.

 Product Candidate Pipeline and Anticipated Milestones